sandeepmj/javascript-variables-comparison-operators/README.md

 -   Keep the variables short but make sure they make sense.
 -   Don't integrate values into the name of a variable.
 For example, for drinking age, `var legal21` might work.
 But what if you expand your piece internationally?
 Or what if the legal age changes?
 Making it `var legalDrinkingAge` is more adaptable.

+### Global v.
+Local

+-   Local variables only work within the function they are in.

+-   Global variables can be used by multiple functions on the page.

+More on this later in the semester.

 ### Declaring a Variable

 -   For a number, you simply type `var someNumberDog = 123;`

 -   For a string, you type `var someStringCat = "Some string of letters, words, etc.";`

 -   Declaring all variables at the start is good practice.
-For example:
+In the following example, we create global variables:

 ![](/img/declarevar.png)